AviatrixSystems/Docs/HowTos/diy_tgw_migrate_to_aviatrix_tgw.rst

 |migration_architecture|

-The key idea is to build an IPSec tunnel between TGW VPN and Aviatrix Transit Gateway, so that migrated VPC can communicate with not yet migrated VPCs.
+The key idea is to build an IPSec tunnel between TGW VPN and Aviatrix Transit Gateway, so that migrated VPC can communicate with not yet migrated VPCs and also to on-prem.

 **1. Launch a new AWS Transit Gateway**